Conservation Status: Federally endangered; NatureServe G2G3, S2 (Imperiled)

 Special Concern: CT

 Schwalbea americana L., American chaffseed is a federally endangered hemiparasitic herb that requires a high fire frequency return interval or fire surrogate to persist across the landscape.
-Historically this species occurred along the coast from Massachusetts to Louisiana and inland states Kentucky and Tennessee.
-Currently, this species occurs in seven states along the coast: New Jersey, North Carolina, South Carolina, Georgia, Alabama, Florida, and Louisiana.
-Schwalbea has disappeared from ten of these states and has been declining where it does survive.
+Historically this species occurred along the coast from Massachusetts to Louisiana and inland in Kentucky and Tennessee.
+Schwalbea has disappeared from ten states and has been declining where it does survive in New Jersey, North Carolina, South Carolina, Georgia, Alabama, Florida, and Louisiana.
 Schwalbea was listed as an endangered species on September 29, 1992.

 With good fire management, Schwalbea has a high potential for recovery.
 The South Carolina Botanical Garden is housing Schwalbea seedlings propagated by Jeff Glitzenstein.
 The U.S. Fish and Wildlife Service is currently preparing a reintroduction plan for this species as part of its Five-Year Review.